efeefe/is/pages/02.stuff/seeds-digital-reforestation/item.md

 Berlin, ~~May 2023~~ (updated November 2023)

->It's not enough to protect what is left
+>"It's not enough to protect what is left
 >
 >As the voracious chainsaw cashes in
 >
 >We need to understand it's already enough
 >
->And replant the forest
+>And replant the forest"

 > Gil + Gilsons - [Refloresta](https://www.youtube.com/watch?v=YAQxp-rkFVM)